chanzuckerberg/miniwdl/README.md

 This will also install the [Lark parsing library](https://github.com/lark-parser/lark) automatically.

-For development, clone this repository and ``docker build -t miniwdl .`` to run miniwdl's test suite in a locally-built docker container.
+For development, `git clone --recursive` this repository and ``docker build -t miniwdl .`` to run miniwdl's test suite in a locally-built docker container.
 The [Dockerfile](https://github.com/chanzuckerberg/miniwdl/blob/master/Dockerfile) illustrates how to configure another environment.

 ## `miniwdl check`